Teaching Ethnic Studies

 Ethnic Studies: More than a Major, a Movement!

-Ethnic Studies began as a movement of San Francisco State University students in the Bay Area in 1969.
+Ethnic Studies began as a community and student movement at San Francisco State University in 1968-69.
 Today there is a growing demand for Ethnic Studies at all levels of PK-12 education.
 Ethnic Studies majors who wish to become middle or high school teachers of Social Science must meet Subject Matter Competency through coursework or by passing the CSET before applying to a single subject credential program, completed in three semesters in online and hybrid formats at CSUEB.
 All teaching fieldwork is in person.

 To qualify for Single Subject credential admission, you must have successfully completed undergraduate coursework in the following Social Science domains: